thedrdu/Projects/SlotMachine/README.md

 ## Prerequisites

-This program will only work on any machine with Java properly installed and configured.
+This program will run on any machine with Java properly installed and configured.

 ## Running the Program